Kazephil/Little_CAT_Helpers/README.md

 # Disclaimer

 These scripts are provided as is.
 They have not been tested extensively, and are not designed to handle unexpected inputs or errors.
-The author shall not take responsibility is the use of these scripts blows up your coffee machine or results in any other unforeseen or unintended consequences.
+The author shall not take responsibility if the use of these scripts blows up your coffee machine or results in any other unforeseen or unintended consequences.

 # License